W3 Company - News

 Pte T Cooper, RNZIR DOW 11 October 1970

-Update Cribb & Campbell [17 April 2006]
+Update Cribb and Campbell [17 April 2006]

 Sunray spoke to both

-Danny Campbell and Phil Cribb recently & advised that "both have non operational computers and were not aware of the website.
+Danny Campbell and Phil Cribb recently and advised that "both have non operational computers and were not aware of the website.
 Suggested to them that they have a look using a friend/relation/neighbour computer or come and pay me a visit when they are passing through Palmerston North - we will wait and see.
 Both were in good health and wished me to pass on their best wishes to you and all of our ex members."

 Update Jim Oliver [2 April 2006]

-Bruce Young spotted a vehicle number plate in Arrowtown 'W3NAM' & checked out the owner, none other than Jim Oliver ex-1 Pl.
+Bruce Young spotted a vehicle number plate in Arrowtown 'W3NAM' and checked out the owner, none other than Jim Oliver ex-1 Pl.
 Jim runs a mobile van in the Queenstown area filtering cooking oils for restaurants.
 Contact is 027 246 3886

 Missing in Action [14 March 2006]